diliadis/DeepMTP/README.md

 To better explain how the neural networks adapts to different cases, we will show different versions of the same general task, the prediction of interactions between chemical compounds and protein targets.

+### Handling missing features for instances and/or targets

 1. In the first example, the user provides features for the proteins but not for the chemical compounds.
 In this case, the first branch uses the side information for the proteins and the second branch uses one-hot encoded features for the chemical compounds.
 The interaction matrix is populated with real values, so this is considered a regression task.

 <p align="center"><img src="images/intro_instance_features_white.png#gh-dark-mode-only" alt="logo" height="450"/></p>